NoCymer/nexxt-tabs/README.md

 ## Licenses

 ### Backgrounds
-NEXXT Tabs is not proprietary of any of the backgrounds used in the project, and claims no rights on any them.
+NEXXT Tabs is not proprietary of any of the backgrounds used in the project, and claims no rights on any them.<br>
-Huge thanks to @polart_graph for providing the beautiful backgrounds used in the project.
+Huge thanks to [@polart_graph](https://www.instagram.com/polart_graph) for providing the beautiful backgrounds used in the project.

 ### Code